Search

 How much does it cost to get FedRAMP compliant and obtain an ATO?

 Commercial organizations looking to sell cloud-based solutions to Federal agencies must comply with FedRAMP security requirements.
-This blog post by stackArmor helps organizations understand critical cost drivers with some commonly observed costs for FedRAMP compliance or certification.
+This blog post by stackArmor helps organizations prepare and budget for critical cost drivers with some commonly observed costs for FedRAMP compliance or certification.

 Growing Federal market for FedRAMP accredited cloud services